Who attends Africa Down Under?

 While much of the continent has, in the past, attracted the major companies, a new era of joint ventures with juniors and grub-staking is taking place from Ghana in the north-west, to Kenya in the east and down south in the all-powerful triad of South Africa, Botswana and Namibia.

 The action across the continent is taking place hard and fast there could not be a better time to explore the options and hear the stories from the people who are unlocking the wealth of the formerly “Dark Continent”.
-The lights have come on in Africa, and you cannot afford to miss Africa Down Under, Pan Pacific Perth and Novotel Perth Langley, on 2 - 4 September, 2015.
+The lights have come on in Africa, and you cannot afford to miss Africa Down Under, Pan Pacific Perth Hotel, on 7 - 9 September, 2016.

 Apart from presenting companies, the event will be attended by several African Mines Ministers, business leaders and executives from the mining services industries.
 Last year, the conference attracted more than 1000 delegates, 90 exhibitors and a full three day programme of top-notch speakers.